Infrastructure Projects

 - Successfully represented ICC arbitration claims against Dubai’s largest residential developer.

-- Acted with success as leader, representing a multi-national joint venture in arbitration under UAE law concerning a hotel and residential complex on the Dubai Palm.
+- Acted as leader with success, for a multi-national JV dispute, UAE law, hotel complex on Dubai Palm.

 - Advised an Urban Development Corporation in a Government Enquiry in Trinidad & Tobago.